 Now that the value of the house decreased, Bob will see a much higher percentage loss on his investment (-245%), and a higher absolute dollar amount loss because of the cost of financing.
 In this instance, leverage has resulted in an increased loss.

 The financial leverage ratio is an indicator of how much debt a company is using to finance its assets.
 A high ratio means the firm is highly levered (using a large amount of debt to finance its assets).
 A low ratio indicates the opposite.

 The balance sheet of Companies XYX Inc. and XYW Inc. are as follows.
-Which company owns a higher ratio?
+Which company has a higher financial leverage ratio?

 - Total Assets = 1,100

 - Financial Leverage Ratio = Total Assets / Equity = 1,100 / 800 = 1.375x

 - Equity = 650